torvalds/linux/Documentation/firmware-guide/acpi/enumeration.rst

 	};

-Note that this driver actually needs more information like page size of the eeprom etc. but at the time writing this there is no standard way of passing those.
+Note that this driver actually needs more information like page size of the eeprom etc. but at the time writing this there is yes standard way of passing those.
 One idea is to return this in _DSM method like::

 	Device (EEP0)